-where $N$, $W$, $K$, $\Sigma$ and $B$ are in principle arbitrary functions of $r$ and $\vartheta$.
-The main motivation of the work of Konoplya, Stuchlík and Zhidenko (KSZ) was to find a general structure for metrics allowing separability of the Klein-Gordon and HJ equations.
-The form of the components of the metric found by KSZ,
+where $N$, $W$, $K$, $\Sigma$ and $B$ are arbitrary functions of $r$ and $\vartheta$.
+The main motivation in the work of Konoplya, Stuchlík and Zhidenko was to find a general structure for metrics allowing separability of the Klein-Gordon and HJ equations.
+The form of the metric components found by KSZ was